 Don’t Anger Coworkers

 Coworkers can be your best friend when it comes to serving.
 It’s important to not push them out of the way if you have demanding customers.
 Don’t be afraid to ask for assistance if their section looks slow, and don’t forget to share any tips at the end of your shift if necessary.

 It’s never a good idea to disappear on your guests throughout their dining experience.
-Don’t decide to take a thirty minute break after you put in their food orders.
+Wait staff don’t decide to take a thirty-minute break after you put in their food orders.
 They could need drink refills, have questions, or want an update on how their food is coming along.

 Don’t Disagree With a Customer

 “The customer is always right” is a saying that every good waiter should have memorized.
-You may hate certain customers, but they are there paying for your service and it’s important to respect them.
+Wait staff may hate certain customers, but they are there paying for your service and it’s important to respect them.